Cook, Australian Capital Territory

 The suburb of Cook is named after Captain James Cook and the sixth Prime Minister of Australia Sir Joseph Cook.
 The streets in Cook are named after notable women from Australian history.

+Signs at the perimeter of the suburb's boundaries are a common target for graffiti artists, who alter one letter in the word "Cook" so that it reads "cock".